omidashtari/spherical_code_pmmh/README.md

 # Testing the code

 To test the code we will do a run using the timestepping solver and another one using the Newton solver.
-We will beign by creating a directory `test_timestepping` which we can place anywhere.
+We will begin by creating a directory `test_timestepping` which we can place anywhere.
 If we open a terminal in the code directory, we can run the following line to execute the test:

 ```sh
 $ ./build/spherical_code_pmmh -delta_t 1e-4 -KK 30 -LL 40 -MM 10 -mres 4 -NTS 5000 -save_every 2500 -Pr 1. -Ek 1.0e-3 -Ra 100.0 -IER 0.8 -directory '../test_timestepping' -restart no -init christensen -dealiasing yes -solver convective_implicit